-The member of staff involved must report the matter to the Head teacher or Designated Safeguarding Lead and make a written record of the incident using a 'Record of Positive Physical Handling or Intervention' pad or sheet as soon as practicable.
-An example is available from the KAHSC website at: https://www.kymallanhsc.co.uk/Document/DownloadDocument/8445.
+The member of staff involved must report the matter to the Head teacher or DSL and make a written record of the incident using a 'Record of Positive Physical Handling or Intervention' sheet as soon as practicable.

-The Head teacher, in consultation with Designated Safeguarding Lead, will decide whether an incident is significant or not.
+The Head teacher, in consultation with DSL and/or SENDCo, will decide whether an incident is significant or not.